-Care recipient social activities - Part 1.11
+Resident social activities - Part 1.11

-Programs to encourage care recipients to take part in social activities that promote and protect their dignity, and to take part in community life outside the residential care service.
+Programs to encourage residents to take part in social activities that promote and protect their dignity, and to take part in community life outside the residential care service.

 - developing and delivering social activity programs in accordance with the resident's needs, wishes and abilities - includes consultation with the resident and/or their representative in program planning - excludes outing costs, for example transport, entry fees and purchased food.